abigailStev/energy_spectra/README.md

 ### energyspec.py
 Takes CCF amplitudes of a specific time bin and writes them to a file.
-Can make only a mean energy spectrum (of just the mean count rate per channel of interest), mean \+ ccf for a phase-resolved energy spectrum, or only the ccf for a deviation of each phase-resolved energy spectrum from the mean energy spectrum.
+Can make only a mean SED (of just the mean count rate per channel of interest), mean \+ ccf for a phase-resolved SED, or only the ccf for a deviation of each phase- resolved SEDs from the mean SED.
 Units should be photon count rate.

 ### run_energyspec.sh
-Bash script to run energyspec.py and make and run XSPEC scripts to make plots of the energy spectra.
+Bash script to run energyspec.py and make and run XSPEC scripts to make plots of the SEDs.

 ### spectra/ccfonly.pco
 A QDP style file for plotting the ccf deviations with stepped lines.